 Another cool feature is its build is angled slightly upward for easy access to the panel.

 The Tuscan’s tilted build makes it easier to see the controls, plus its small size and multi-platform access make it a great choice to bring around as well!

 Here’s another high-quality rack-mounted interface for you!

-Similar to the Arturia AudioFuse Pre8, with a staggering 18 inputs and 20 outputs, it offers XLR combo jacks for 8 channels.
+Similar to the Arturia AudioFuse Pre8, the Scarlett 18i20 is stuffed with a staggering 18 inputs and 20 outputs, it offers XLR combo jacks for 8 channels.

 Additionally, there are 8 MORE optical inputs for ADAT compatibility, which means you can STACK another interface on top of that.